defencedigital/moduk-service-manual/src/security-classifications/index.md

 - How to mark OFFICIAL information
 - Use OFFICIAL-SENSITIVE correctly
-- How to markSECRET and TOP SECRET information
+- How to mark SECRET and TOP SECRET information

 ## [Publishing content online](/content/publishing-content-online/) {.govuk-heading-m .govuk-!-margin-bottom-1}